U-Men (comics): U-Man life and philosophy

-The Third Species presents Sublime's philosophy that the current world is "tainted" and that followers must not be exposed to the air or touch the earth of the "fallen world" until it has been perfected, hence the special suits.
-They eat only processed, specialized foods that are deemed "clean," and their suits have automatic waste recycling.
-They must pay for these suits themselves.
-They carry weapons used for harvesting mutants, such as propulsion guns that fire razors or bullets.
+The Third Species presents Sublime's philosophy that the current world is "tainted" and that followers must not be exposed to the air or touch the earth of the "fallen world" until it has been perfected.
+Members of the U-Men wear special suits and only eat processed, specialized foods that are deemed "clean".

-U-Men act in groups, composed of a "central base", group leaders, and subordinates.
-They communicate through standard forms of technology and go out into hunting missions to harvest mutants.
-They often refer to Sublime's website for guidance and questions.

 Sublime's book states that there is a "third species" on Earth called Homo perfectus or "the Recycled Man".
 The so-called "Third Species" is composed of normal humans who believe it is their right to use mutants and mutant parts to give themselves "chosen mutant" abilities.
-They do this by capturing mutants and harvesting their organs or other body parts to use either as grafts and implants (such as eyes with x-ray vision or blood transfusions that grant electrical abilities) or as tools (such as Martha the Mutant Brain).
-Like normal grafts and implants, the mutant organs do not always take, and some U-Men die as a result of the process, such as U-Man Bob Smitt, who died of blood poisoning when his mutant lung grafts rotted inside him.
+They do this by capturing mutants and harvesting their body parts to use as grafts and implants.
+The U-Men also dissected Martha Johansson, a mutant with psychic powers, then preserved her brain for their own means.
+Like normal grafts and implants, the mutant organs do not always take, and some U-Men die as a result of the process.
 U-Men view the failure of a graft to take as a measure of an individual's "purity" and deservedness to be one of the Third Species.

-When a U-Man dies, the other members of his or her team congregate for a short ceremony and then harvest the deceased U-Man's grafted mutant organs for themselves.
-In doing so, they believe that the fallen U-Man (as well as the mutants whose organs they harvest) will continue to live within them, a form of genetic immortality.
+When a U-Man dies, the other members of their team harvest the deceased U-Man's grafted mutant organs for themselves.
+In doing so, they believe that the fallen U-Man (as well as the mutants whose organs they harvest) will continue to live within them.